rgscherf/testing-best-practices/objectives/4-assert.md

 }
 ```

-Assuming the test in `Model_CoffeeMaker_Test` passes, the only things we know about `Model_CoffeeMaker.pourCoffee()` is that it:
+Assuming the test in `Model_CoffeeMaker_Test` passes, the only things we know about `Model_CoffeeMaker.pourCoffee()` are that:

-1. Does not raise an exception, and
+1. It does not raise an exception, and
-2. Does not return `null`.
+2. It does not return `null`.

 Almost anything else could be happen when `.pourCoffee()` is called.
-The assertion here is not specific enough; It should tell us something precise about the result of the method call.
+The assertion here is not specific enough.
+It should tell us something precise about the result of the method call.

 ### Meaningful assertions